Burciny/DFEvariationAcrossGenomes/README.md

 scripts/analysis/

-Functions for analyses, including creation of intermediate data and calculation of the statistics presented in the paper.
+Main scripts used for analyses, including creation of intermediate data and calculation of the statistics presented in the paper.